 To find out which movers in Lowell are the best, our team asks many questions, including:

-If you're moving to a different home in Lowell, choose a local company.
-They will be more familiar with the area.
-If you're moving to Lowell from afar, a national company is best, as they have more tools and experience to handle cross-country moves.
+If you're moving across town, choose a local company.
+They will be more familiar with the area and could offer you faster service.
+If you're moving to Lowell from afar, a national company is best, as they have more tools and experience to handle long-distance moves.

 Lowell's cost of living index is 141.1.
 This figure considers mortgage or rent payments, food, childcare, transportation, and other essential expenses.
 (100.0 is the national average.)